rundeck/rundeck/docs/en/developer/05-logging-plugins.md

 `info`

     /**
-     * The 'info' closure is called to retrieve some metadata about the stream.
+     * The 'info' closure is called to retrieve some metadata about the stream,
+     * such as whether it is available to read, totalSize of the content, and last
+     *  modification time
+     *
      * It should return a Map containing these two entries:
+     *  `ready` : a boolean indicating whether 'open' will work
      * `lastModified`: Long (unix epoch) or Date indicating last modification of the log
      * `totalSize`: Long indicating total size of the log, it doesn't have to indicate bytes,
      *     merely a measurement of total data size